 Haryana Music and dance

-Haryana has a rich tradition of dances for various occasions (wedding, festivals, etc.) and seasons (harvest, sowing of seeds, monsoon, etc.).
-Haryana has a much rich variety of folk dances, The Dhamal dance reminds of the Bhangra of Punjab, some of the other forms of Folk dances of Haryana are Khoria Dance, Saang Dance, Chhath Dance, Khoria Dance, Ghoomar Dance, Ras Leela, Jhumar Dance and Loor dance.
+Haryana has a rich tradition of dances for various occasions (weddings, festivals, etc.) and seasons (harvest, sowing of seeds, monsoon, etc.).
+Haryana has a much rich variety of folk dances, The Dhamal dance reminds of the Bhangra of Punjab, some of the other forms of Folk dances of Haryana are Khoria Dance, Saang Dance, Chhath Dance, Khoria Dance, Ghoomar Dance, Ras Leela, Jhumar Dance, and Loor dance.

 The folk music of Haryana has been spread by the Bhats, Saangis, and Jogis.
 Music is made using many traditional instruments like Sarangi, Harmonium, Chimta, Dhadd, Dholak, Manjeera, Khartal, Damaru, Duggi, Daf, Bansuri, Been, Ghungroo, Dhak, Gharha (by adding rubber cover on top of the pitcher), Thali (beaten with a stick to make music) and Shankha.